ohler55/ox/README.md

  - Added overlay feature to give control over which elements generate callbacks with the SAX parser.

+ - Element.locate now includes self if the path is relative and starts with a wildcard.

 ### Release 2.4.0

  - Added Ox::Builder that constructs an XML string or writes XML to a stream